kyspencer/2D-bin-packing-heuristic/README.md

 a multi-objective 2-dimensional vector packing problem," *Applied Soft Computing* (2014).
 It can be used by itself or in conjunction with an optimization algorithm.

-The problem for which this implementation was geared to focus on sorting ideal items that have a weight and a height associated with them.
+The problem for which this implementation focused on was sorting ideal items that have a weight and a height associated with them.
 Each bin also has a maximum weight and a maximum height allowance.